ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 avalanche key list --mainnet --ledger 0,1,2,3,4,5
 ```

-To see p-chain addresses and balances for the first 6 indices in the ledger derivated owner addresses
+To see p-chain addresses and balances for the first 6 indices in the ledger derivated owner addresses.

 ```text
 +--------+---------+-------------------------+-----------------------------------------------+---------+---------+